 If you are on the Pro Plan (or above), you will NOT be automatically upgraded.
 Instead, please contact support before you go over the limit.

 For this reason, we advise you to have the "Send notifications email for pageview limit" checkbox selected in the Organization: Settings: Billings Page so that you get notified via email about any impending overages.

 If you have billing permissions, you can see your total pageviews usage on the Billing page.

-If you are on the Business Plan or higher, you have access to the advanced Pageviews Report.
-This report allows you to drill-down into your pageviews usage in more detail.
+On some Localize subscription plans you have access to the advanced Pageviews Report.
+This report allows you to drill down into your pageviews usage in more detail.